Monitor ZDM Proxy

 Golang metrics dashboard example is shown.

-The ZDM monitoring stack also includes a system-level dashboard collected through the Prometheus Node Exporter.
+The ZDM monitoring stack’s system-level dashboard metrics are collected through the Prometheus Node Exporter.
 This dashboard contains hardware and OS-level metrics for the host on which the proxy runs.
 This can be useful to check the available resources and identify low-level bottlenecks or issues.

 Was this helpful?